nordic-institute/X-Road/doc/Sidecar/kubernetes_security_guide.md

 ## 4 User accounts

-Amazon EKS and Azure AKS command line utilities can be used to authenticate user to your Kubernetes cluster.However, for authorization, they still rely on native Kubernetes Role Based Access Control (RBAC).
+Amazon EKS and Azure AKS command line utilities can be used to authenticate user to your Kubernetes cluster.
+However, for authorization, they still rely on native Kubernetes Role Based Access Control (RBAC).
 All the permissions required for interacting with the Kubernetes API of your cluster are managed through the native Kubernetes RBAC system.

 ### 4.1 Create a kubeconfig